cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-checkra1n.md

 <script src="{{ '/assets/js/hide.js' | absolute_url }}"></script>

 checkra1n is capable of jailbreaking nearly every iOS device on firmwares 12.3 and above.
-It's currently only compatible with macOS but a Windows release is coming soon.
+It's currently only compatible with macOS and Linux but a Windows release is coming soon.

 Note that the checkra1n jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.

-Support for the following devices is experimental, and may require more attempts than usual:

-  - iPhone 5s
-  - iPad Mini 2
-  - iPad Mini 3
-  - iPad Air

 Every time you reboot, you must have a computer with you to re-apply the exploit.
 This is different to the majority of iOS exploits in the recent years where you only had to run an application to re-apply the exploit.